 - Garlic - There is something special about fresh garlic in this dish.
 Fresh garlic has a more complex flavor profile than garlic powder, so I suggest not substituting it for the best flavor.

-- Vegetable base paste - I use Better Than Bouillon Vegetable concentrated base paste.
+- Vegetable-based paste - I use Better Than Bouillon's Vegetable Concentrated Base Paste.
 I can control the depth of flavor I want much more easily than with a carton of broth.
 Alternatively, substitute the water and the vegetable paste called for in the recipe card with 7 cups of homemade or store-bought vegetable broth.

 Variations

-One of the things I love about this soup is that it is delicious with just a few simple ingredients.
-But you can use this simple recipe as a base and create variations using a few tweaks, changing the flavor profile easily.
-Here are some ideas:
+One of the things I love about this soup is that it is delicious with just a few simple vegetables like onions and carrots.
+However, here are some variations:

 - Sauté chopped celery along with the onions.
-Throw in some kale or spinach at the end for extra nutrients.
+Add some kale or spinach at the end for an extra nutritional boost.

 - Add diced jalapeño peppers or red pepper flakes for a spicy kick.

-- I love this soup with sweet potato.
+- I love this soup with potatoes, sweet potatoes, and/or zucchini.
 I like it so much that I debated whether to include it in the recipe instead of carrots.
-If you want to add them, add it when you add the lentils.
-You may need to add a ¼ to ½ cup more water or veggie broth if you add both the carrots and potatoes.
+Note: You may need to add a ¼ to ½ cup more water or veggie broth if you add more volume of vegetables.

-This soup is so easy to make and is great for batch cooking for the week.
-See the recipe card for recipe details.
+This dairy-free soup is straightforward to make and is great for batch cooking throughout the week.
+See the printable recipe card for details.

 Top Tips

 - Don't skip adding zest and lemon juice.
-This soup pops with fresh flavor with a little bit of lemon and its zest.
-In fact, I recommend almost always zesting a little lemon anytime a recipe calls for lemon juice—it takes it up a notch.
+This carrot and lentil soup bursts with fresh flavor, enhanced by a hint of lemon and its zest.
+In fact, I recommend always zesting a little lemon anytime a recipe calls for lemon juice-it takes it up a notch.

 - Pair the soup with a side salad for a refreshing and light contrast.
 Try this Vegan Greek Pasta Salad, Vegan Caesar Salad, or Mediterranean Cucumber Tomato Salad.